overlookmotel/is-it-type/README.md

 # Determine type of a variable

-All the functions from [core-util-is](https://www.npmjs.com/package/core-util-is) plus a few extras, in both CJS and ES forms for use in Node.js or browser.
+All the functions from [core-util-is](https://www.npmjs.com/package/core-util-is) plus a few extras, in both CJS and ESM formats for use in Node.js or browser.

 ## Usage